-Whether you want to develop the priceless managerial skills, get free access to a large business network, enhance the chances for a higher salary or start your own company from scratch, an MBA can be the next right step for you.
+Whether you want to develop priceless managerial skills, get free access to a large business network, enhance your chances for a higher salary, or start your own company from scratch, an MBA can be the next right step for you.
 To find the right MBA School in Australia, a close look at the following parameters might prove to be quite useful.

 Eligibility: When it comes to how eligible you are to a particular University, there is one simple rule: The better the University the higher the bar.
 This means that it is always worth working hard to meet the strict criteria.
 When it comes to management studies Universities judge prospective students in three areas:

 While there are many Universities that don’t ask for standardized tests (though it might be hard to escape IELTS), this usually means they are harder to impress with your grades and experience.
 So be prepared to market yourself well in your admission essays.
 If your grades are not that great and you have not gained minimum 2-5 yrs of experience it’s probably a good idea to give as many of the commonly required standardized tests as possible.
 The minimum score required in IELTS is 6.5 with all the bands above 6 for most Universities.

 Accreditation: Graduating with an internationally recognized degree definitely adds value to your profile and helps find a good job overseas post-course completion.
 The University which belongs to at least one of the three main international accreditations: Association to Advance Collegiate Schools of Business (AACSB), European Quality Improvement System (EQUIS), and Association of MBAs (AMBA), will ensure the credibility of your degree.